foomo/gocontentful/README.md

 >**ToAssetReference**(asset *contentful.Asset) (refSys ContentTypeSys)

 Converts the asset to a reference.
 You need to do this before you add the asset to a reference field of an entry.

+>**convertHtmlToRichText**(htmlSrc string) (*RichTextNode, error)

+Converts a string HTML to a RichTextNode.
+This is far from complete but useful to migrate data from third-party systems to Contentful.
+It currently supports headings, paragraphs, hyperlinks, italic and bold tags, horizontal rules, blockquote, ordered and unordered lists.